bandanna/airflow-dwhclass/README.md

 - Airflow: [localhost:8080](http://localhost:8080/)
 - Flower: [localhost:5555](http://localhost:5555/)

-## Scale the number of workers

-Easy scaling using docker-compose:

-    docker-compose -f docker-compose-CeleryExecutor.yml scale worker=5

-This can be used to scale to a multi node setup using docker swarm.

-## Running other airflow commands

-If you want to run other airflow sub-commands, such as `list_dags` or `clear` you can do so like this:

-    docker run --rm -ti puckel/docker-airflow airflow list_dags

-or with your docker-compose set up like this:

-    docker-compose -f docker-compose-CeleryExecutor.yml run --rm webserver airflow list_dags

-You can also use this to run a bash shell or any other command in the same environment that airflow would be run in:

-    docker run --rm -ti puckel/docker-airflow bash
-    docker run --rm -ti puckel/docker-airflow ipython

 ## Work with PostgresDB (mydb)
 Once the `LocalExecutor` docker-compose is running, you could could to your PostgresDB instance using tools like DBeaver, etc.